 Ultimately, your year-end results should give you more than enough clues on how you can improve your business performance.
 More than just for legal compliance, meeting your fiscal year-end requirements will allow you to take a step back, look at your current business plan, see what you can change, and start making your new game plan for the coming year.
 Just let one overarching objective be your guide: To make next year’s financial year-end results better than this one’s.

 Following the tips above will help you identify the weak spots in your business accounting.
 To get a better grasp on how to identify, handle and resolve problems of this nature, why not take a look at our whitepaper on ineffective finance and accounting teams?
-You can download it for free via this link.
+You can download it for free via the image below.